Manikse/kernel/README.md

 ## Author & Support

-Created by **Manikse** — Building the distributed infrastructure of the future.
+Created by **Manikse** — Building the distributed infrastructure of the future

 <div align="center">
   <a href="https://ko-fi.com/manikse">